Looking for a Turkish bath for men experience that isn’t scared to talk about the good, the bad and the ugly? (not to mention the downright awkward).

 The experience was far from pleasant and I’m pretty sure after this (and a few other cracks of the whip) I will never have a Turkish bath ever again.
 Getting thrown about and really hard massages like that aren’t really my cup of tea and I find it hard to understand how anybody would find that relaxing.

 But each to their own.

 When the hammam experience finally ended I was instructed to shower but I told the creepy laugh guy that I wanted to stay and just relax for about 30 minutes or so.
 It took a while for him to understand, but he finally got it with some blundering hand gestures.

 He left with one final eerie chuckle that will haunt me until my last breath.

-I really didn’t enjoy it and the next time I go to Turkey, with the ordeal of the Turkish bath for men experience told and fully ticked off for good; I’ll just stick to stuffing my face with Turkish Delight and Baklava and getting my beard looking sharp by one of the many skilled barbers within the country.
+I really didn’t enjoy it and the next time I go to Turkey, with the ordeal of the Turkish bath for men experience told and fully ticked off for good; I’ll just enjoy my tours to Istanbul by stuffing my face with Turkish Delight and Baklava and getting my beard looking sharp by one of the many skilled barbers within the country instead.